gracemshea/ga_da_finalproject/README.md

 + Example 1: When exploring the directory of ski resorts, which I'd narrowed down to the US only, I was interested in how altitude filtered the states apart.
 By creating a quick pivot table, I was able to select the altitude values of 3000+ and see which states had resorts (and how many) within that range of altitudes.
 See pivot table [here](https://github.com/gracemshea/ga_da_finalproject/blob/master/datafiles/Data%20Exploration%20Pivot%20Table%201.xls).

 + Example 2: The Zillow Home Value Index (ZHVI) is an important piece of data in understanding home values across a state, or county.
 I wanted to see, based on Zillow's data from 2018, which state's average ZHVI values were highest.
-See pivot table[here](https://github.com/gracemshea/ga_da_finalproject/blob/master/datafiles/Data%20Exploration%20Pivot%20Table%202.xls).
+See pivot table [here](https://github.com/gracemshea/ga_da_finalproject/blob/master/datafiles/Data%20Exploration%20Pivot%20Table%202.xls).

 ### Data Cleaning Process